Paper House And Paper Cut Family Balancing On Swing | Featured image for the What is Loan to Value Ratio Blog from Fido Finance.

 Finance Terminology Part 2: What is Loan to Value Ratio (LVR)?

-Understanding what is Loan to Value Ratio
+Understanding Loan to Value Ratio

 The loan to value ratio (LVR) is a measure of the size of a loan relative to the value of the asset being purchased.
 Lenders examine this ratio to assess the risk of lending money to a borrower.
-The higher the LVR is, the more risky the loan is perceived to be.
+The higher the LVR is, the riskier the loan is perceived to be.
 In the next section we will discuss what is LVR in the context of car finance.

 How LVR impacts car financing options